vmware/terraform-provider-nsxt-virtual-private-cloud/website/docs/index.html.markdown

 This release of the NSX-T VPC Terraform Provider extends to cover VPC APIs in NSX.
-The Provider has resources and data sources covering VPC, VpcSubnet, VpcSubnetPort, SecurityPolicy, SecurityPolicyRule, GatewayPolicy, GatewayPolicyRule, VpcGroup, PolicyNAT, PolicyNATRule, VpcIpAddressAllocation, VpcSubnetIpAllocation, VpcSubnetDhcpStaticBinding, VpcStaticRoutes, VpcSubnetBridgeProfile, Tag-operations.
+The Provider has resources and data sources covering VPC, VpcSubnet, VpcSubnetPort, SecurityPolicy, SecurityPolicyRule, GatewayPolicy, GatewayPolicyRule, VpcGroup, PolicyNAT, PolicyVpcNATRule, VpcIpAddressAllocation, VpcSubnetIpAllocation, VpcSubnetDhcpStaticBinding, VpcStaticRoutes, VpcSubnetBridgeProfile, Tag-operations.
 This typically allows VPC admin to create and manage VPC topologies.
 The resources and data sources have _vpc_ in their name.
 All these resources